 A calm educational and organized environment is the key, rather than a boisterous, chaotic one.
 Parents today buy overly colorful, noisy plastic toys that practically carry on programmed robotic conversations with the child, but what they need most are concrete things of the world, such as appropriately sized rakes, brooms and shovels.
 Through practice, toddlers learn to use objects for certain purposes, such as spoons for food, rakes for leaves, shovels for dirt and cups for water, etc. They also need everyday objects to manipulate and sort as they learn to classify and differentiate the varying shapes and objects in their environment.

 My advice for parents:

 Toddlers thrive on watching us do whatever we do.
-They are driven to emulate our behaviors whether we are in the kitchen, garage or garden and driving on the road, etc..
+They are driven to emulate our behaviors whether we are in the kitchen, garage, garden or driving on the road, etc ...
 It seems they were made for any and every aspect of life around them and learning as much as they can.
-We can show them what we are doing and include them in our activities of cooking cleaning, yard work, etc.
+We can show them what we are doing and include them in our activities such as cooking, cleaning and yard work, etc.

 And Its okay if they get wet and muddy outside with bucket and hose.
 Its also okay if they get oatmeal and corn mush all over the cute shirt and pants they are wearing.
 Don't freak out about these outer concerns for now.
 Soon enough, he will learn through his own volition how to avoid dropping food all over himself and learn how to stay clean and dry.
 Learning through his own volition is the key to a child's psychic development.
 However, this topic will take another Hub to cover.
 So, this is enough for now.
 Thanks for reading and contemplating … especially if you are a new parent.